 The Bankruptcy Rules are available online in free, unannotated versions from Cornell's Legal Information Institute and from the Administrative Office of the United States Courts.
 The Administrative Office's website also provides access to the Official Forms and additional procedural forms.

-Annotated versions of the Bankruptcy Rules and Official Forms are available in the bankruptcy practice centers on Lexis Advance and Westlaw described in Part I above.
+Annotated versions of the Bankruptcy Rules and Official Forms are available in the bankruptcy practice centers on Lexis+ and Westlaw described in Part I above.
 On Bloomberg Law, unannotated Bankruptcy Rules, Official Forms, and procedural forms are available in the bankruptcy practice center.

 A good starting place for a researcher new to bankruptcy is Bankruptcy Basics, a publication of the Administrative Office of the U.S. Courts (available at the U.S. Courts website and in the Bankruptcy Practice Center on Bloomberg Law).
 This plain-English guide introduces bankruptcy laws and the bankruptcy process.
 Other helpful introductory works include Bankruptcy and Related Law in a Nutshell, 9th ed.
-(Reserve KF1501 .Z9 E67 2017) and Understanding Bankruptcy, 3d ed.
-(KF1524 .F47 2013).
+(Reserve KF1501 .Z9 E67 2017 and in West Academic Library Study Aids) and Understanding Bankruptcy, 4th ed.
+(Reserve KF1524 .F47 2019).

 A. Books and Treatises